MattDrennan/501-troop-tracker/README.md

 <li>Set file permissions to 'images/uploads' to 777</li>
 <li>Manually modify getSquad() function in 'config.php' to fit your needs</li>
+<li>On a live server, set up cron jobs located in other/cron.txt</li>
 <li>To use 'nodescraper', create a '.env' file in same directory.
 Add the following:</li>
 </ol>